rspec/rspec-dev/README.markdown

 If you get this error `Gem::InstallError: The redcarpet native gem requires installed build tools`, download the development kit from [https://rubyinstaller.org/downloads](https://rubyinstaller.org/downloads).
 You can follow the installation instructions [here](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit).

-## different problem?
+## Different problem?

 If you run into a problem not documented here, please check the rspec-dev issues tracker to see if someone else has already reported it.
 If not, please add one.

-## solution to a problem not documented here?
+## Solution to a problem not documented here?

 If you solve a problem that is not documented here, please share the love by submitting a patch to this README.